 Mr. Cook also works extensively as Project Counsel to large industrial construction projects.
-In this capacity, Mr. Cook has represented owners in planning and building a refinery, a boiler, a sugar mill, and an acid plant.
 The advice and counsel provided includes evaluating potential project delivery systems, drafting contract forms, planning insurance coverage, selecting contractors, establishing project procedures and resolving project disputes as they arise.

 The American University, Washington College of Law (J.D., cum laude, 1993)